czymara/czymara.github.io/_pages/research.md

 ------

 1. Breznau, N. & 100+ co-authors (forthcoming): [Observing Many Researchers Using the Same Data and Hypothesis Reveals a Hidden Universe of Uncertainty](https://osf.io/preprints/metaarxiv/cd5j9/). *Proceedings of the National Academy of Sciences*.
-1. Czymara, C. S., Dochow, S, Drouhot, L. G., Simsek, M. & Spörlein, C. (forthcoming): [Catalyst of hate?
-Ethnic insulting on YouTube in the aftermath of terror attacks in France, Germany and the United Kingdom 2014–2017.](czymara_etal_2022_jems). *Journal of Ethnic and Migration Studies*.
+1. Czymara, C. S., Dochow, S, Drouhot, L. G., Simsek, M. & Spörlein, C. (2022): [Catalyst of hate?
+Ethnic insulting on YouTube in the aftermath of terror attacks in France, Germany and the United Kingdom 2014–2017.](czymara_etal_2022_jems). *Journal of Ethnic and Migration Studies* (Special issue: Computational Approaches to Migration and Integration Research).
+[PDF](https://czymara.github.io/files/Czymara_2022_Catalyst-of-hate-Ethnic-insulting-on-YouTube.pdf)
 1. Hoogeveen, S. & 100+ co-authors (2022): [A many-analysts approach to the relation between religiosity and well-being](https://doi.org/10.1080/2153599X.2022.2070255). *Religion, Brain and Behavior*.
 1. Czymara, C. S. & Mitchell, J. (2022).
 [All Cops are Trusted?
 How Context and Time Shape Immigrants' Trust in the Police in Europe](czymara_mitchell_2022_ers). *Ethnic and Racial Studies*.
-[PDF](https://czymara.github.io/files/Czymara_2022_All cops are trusted.pdf)
+[PDF](https://czymara.github.io/files/Czymara_2022_All-cops-are-trusted.pdf)
 1. Langenkamp, A., Cano, T. & Czymara, C. S. (2022).
 [My Home is my Castle?
 The Role of Living Arrangements on Experiencing the COVID-19 Pandemic: Evidence From Germany](langenkamp_etal_2022_fsoc). *Frontiers in Sociology* 6: 1-14.
 [PDF](https://czymara.github.io/files/Langenkamp_2022_My Home is my Castle.pdf)
 1. Czymara, C. S. & van Klingeren, M. (2022): [New perspective?
 Comparing Frame Occurrence in Online and Traditional News Media Reporting on Europe's "Migration Crisis"](czymara_klingeren_2022_comm). *Communications: The European Journal of Communication Research* 47 (1): 136-162.
 [PDF](https://czymara.github.io/files/Czymara_2021_New-perspective.pdf)
 1. Czymara, C. S. & Eisentraut, M. (2020): ['A threat to the Occident'?
 Comparing human values of Muslim immigrants, Christian and non-religious natives in Western Europe](czymara_eisentraut_2020_fsoc). *Frontiers in Sociology* 5: 1-15.
 [PDF](https://czymara.github.io/files/Czymara_2020_A-Threat-to-the-Occident.pdf)